ibm-cloud-docs/citrix-netscaler-vpx/hsm-csr.md

    Command Result : 0 (Success)
    ```

-   The command listed in the previous example uses the following syntax:
+   The command that is listed in the previous example uses the following syntax:

    ```sh
    partition show -p <partition_name>
    ```

-2. Using the Certificate Management Utility (CMU) in VPX, create a key pair using the command shown in the following example.
+2. Using the Certificate Management Utility (CMU) in VPX, create a key pair by using the command that is shown in the following example.
 Once again, use the designated partition password.

    ```sh
    root@IBMADC690867-s6dr# cmu gen -modulusBits=2048 -publicExponent=65537 -sign=T -verify=T -label=NSkey_s6dr